CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Evaluation

-To evaluate the accuracy of the adapter-based detection of CryptoEval, firstly, we compare the minimal valid detector chain (\textsf{CG}+\textsf{CC}) with the standalone CryptoGuard and \textsc{CogniCrypt}$_\text{SAST}$ on CryptoAPI-Bench of dataset S2.
+To evaluate the accuracy of the adapter-based detection of \sysname{}, firstly, we compare the minimal valid detector chain (\textsf{CG}+\textsf{CC}) with the standalone CryptoGuard and \textsc{CogniCrypt}$_\text{SAST}$ on the CryptoAPI-Bench of dataset S2.
 The statistics and comparison of metrics (precision, recall, and F1) are presented in Table~\ref{tab:severity-metrics}.
-Because we are dealing with a superset of vulnerability types compared with CryptoAPI-Bench, we refine the original ground truth of CryptoAPI-Bench (in Table VI,\cite{DBLP:conf/secdev/AfroseRY19}) manually to build the ground truth with respect to the new comprehensive vulnerability list, i.e., the 208 ground truth positives (GTPs) in Table~\ref{tab:severity-metrics}.
+Because we are dealing with a superset of vulnerability types compared with CryptoAPI-Bench, we manually refine the original ground truth of CryptoAPI-Bench (in Table VI,\cite{DBLP:conf/secdev/AfroseRY19}) to build the ground truth w.r.t. the new comprehensive vulnerability list, i.e., the 208 ground truth positives (GTPs) in Table~\ref{tab:severity-metrics}.
 Then the true positives (TP), false positives (FP), and false negatives (FN) of different approaches are identified by checking the detection results against the GTPs.
-We summarize the numbers of TP/FP/FN on different severity levels according to the severity weights of vulnerability types in Table~\ref{tab:vul-weight}.
-When addressing our new threat types, the test cases introduce 67 incomplete usages of cryptographic API (the 67 misuses of the vulnerability type 20), which can be detected by \textsc{CogniCrypt}$_\text{SAST}$.
-Assembling multiple detectors into CryptoEval, though tending to introduce more false positives (FP$_{\textsf{CG+CC}}$= FP$_{\textsf{CG}} \cup$FP$_{\textsf{CC}}$), can significantly suppress the false negatives (FN$_{\textsf{CG+CC}}$=(FN$_{\textsf{CG}}$-TP$_{\textsf{CC}}$)$\cup$(FN$_{\textsf{CC}}$-TP$_{\textsf{CG}}$)) and improve the recall of detection.
-Since we also merge the true positives, more detectors can improve the precision.
+We summarize the numbers of TP/FP/FN on different severity levels according to the severity weights of vulnerability types.
+When addressing our new threat types, the test cases introduce 67 incomplete usages of cryptographic API (the 67 misuses of the vulnerability type 20), which \textsc{CogniCrypt}$_\text{SAST}$ can detect.
+Assembling multiple detectors into \sysname{}, though tending to introduce more false positives (FP$_{\textsf{CG+CC}}$= FP$_{\textsf{CG}} \cup$FP$_{\textsf{CC}}$), can significantly suppress the false negatives (FN$_{\textsf{CG+CC}}$=(FN$_{\textsf{CG}}$-TP$_{\textsf{CC}}$)$\cup$(FN$_{\textsf{CC}}$-TP$_{\textsf{CG}}$)) and improve detection recall.
+Since we also merge the true positives, the precision can still be improved with more detectors.
+Then, we introduce a third detector, i.e., BinSight (\textsf{BS}), over the minimal detector chain (\textsf{CG}+\textsf{CC}).
+After adding BinSight, we found that the recall and F1 of the new detector chain (\textsf{CG}+\textsf{CC}+\textsf{BS}) increased compared with the case when only \textsf{CG} and \textsf{CC} were in the detector chain.
+Intuitively, introducing more detectors for misuse detection will also restrain the false negatives but potentially introduce new false positives.
+The improvement from BinSight is minor since BinSight only detects the positives of vulnerability type 1,9,11$\sim$14.